cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/2_public.md

 In order to promote an alternative version of history, an attacker must find a nonce for the block to change, and for every subsequent block thereafter because the network recognises that the longest valid chain contains the proof of the most work.
 The longest chain is deemed the truth.
 In summary, to rewrite history and attacker must alter a block and every block thereafter in order to generate the longest chain.
 This pits the attacker against the combined brute force of the rest of the network.

-There is a residual possibility that a slower attacker can catch up, since discovering a nonce works by brute force.
+There is a residual possibility that a slower attacker can catch up, since discovering a nonce works by evaluating random numbers with brute force.
 This probability decreases exponentially with the number of blocks, a.k.a. confirmations.

 This process of creating a valid block is called mining in PoW networks.
 The protocol includes a reward for mining, which is the first special transaction in the block.
 It can be expected that the majority of the nodes will use their CPU power honestly because it is the most financially feasible course of action.
 Signed transactions are announced publicly, so the public keys of the parties are not private.